 Christopher Newman, Professor of Space Law and Policy, Northumbria University

-This half-day course will provide participants with an introductory overview of the way in which space exploration is governed through the lens of the Space Law Games.
-The course will examine the overarching international framework for space governance, with a focus on the Outer Space Treaty provisions and the related treaties, with a special examination of the Liability Convention.
+This course will provide participants with an introductory overview of the way in which space exploration is governed on a national and international level, using the lens of the Space Law Games.
+The course will examine the overarching international framework for space governance, focusing on the Outer Space Treaty provisions and the related treaties, with a special examination of the Liability Convention.
 The discussion will then turn to the way in which the Space Law games have highlighted the difficulties with the current regime in respect of determining fault in orbital operations and discuss the impact that this will have primarily upon activities such as satellite operations and military uses of space but also in a broader sense on human spaceflight activity.

 The rise of very large constellations and other innovations, such as active debris removal or on-orbit servicing procedures means ever more data of space is going to be needed to keep track of the increasing burden placed on the orbital environment.
 Participants will examine the need for corroborated information which removes as much ambiguity as possible about the position of objects in orbit is crucial to both safe and sustainable satellite operations.
 The course will discuss and evaluate the considerable barriers that exist to obtaining a more complete picture of this information.